ShilohAlleyne/nix-for-the-arts/docs/Nix and Open source software for the Arts.typ

     #terms.item[Build Inputs][Build inputs are files that derivations refer to in order to describe how to derive new files.
 When run, a derivation will only have access to explicitly declared build inputs.]
   ]

   == III.
 Nix the build system
   #line(length: 100%, stroke: 1pt + black)

   Build systems all serve one fundamental purpose, to transform source code into executable binaries.
-While for simple projects, simply evoking the source language's compiler from the terminal with commands  such as `cargo build` for Rust or `cabal build` for Haskell may be sufficient, but as the project scope increases complication arise and the need for a dedicated build system becomes more apparent.
-And for projects where the source code is multiple languages and/or compilation units building is no longer a single step process.
+While for simple projects, simply evoking the source language's compiler from the terminal with commands  such as `cargo build` for Rust or `cabal build` for Haskell may be sufficient, but as the project scope increases complications may arise and the need for a dedicated build system becomes more apparent.
+And for projects where the source code is in multiple languages and/or compilation units building is no longer a single step process.
 A build system not only manages compilation of the project, but it also evaluates the projects dependencies so that it does not rely on any stale binaries.

   #framed_terms[
     #terms.item[Stale binaries][A compiled program or component file which is out of date with respect to the rest of the source code or the dependencies which is built upon.
 Stale binaries can lead to incorrect behaviour and hard to trace bugs in a codebase.]